itsdmd/cymuk/docs/MANUAL.md

 ### Notes

+- To improve stability/predictivity of key sequence capturing, **continuous movement isn't possible**, which means holding down a key will only trigger the action once.
-- All alphabetic characters are case-insensitive but should be in lowercase.
+- All alphabetic characters are **case-insensitive** but should be in lowercase.
 - When using **Shift** in key sequence:
 	- For `Shift+1`, the keymap will be **`shift+!`**.
 Same for other numeric and special characters.
 	- For `Shift+Space`, the keymap will be **`shift+none`** (yes, it's weird it works).
 		- When there's no `Shift` key in the sequence, **`space`** MUST be used instead.
+- The config file's directory is fixed to be the same directory as the executable.
+If you want to place it in another directory, you can create a symbolic link.
-- All configs MUST be present in the config file.
+- **All configs MUST be present** in the config file.
 If any config is missing, the program will ask to create a new config file with the default values.

 ### Description